knpuniversity/symfony/knpu/ep6-security/login-form-authenticator.md

 To use Guard - no matter *what* crazy authentication system you have - the first step is always to create an authenticator class.
-Create a new directory called `Security` and inside of it, a new class: how about `FormLoginAuthenticator`.
+Create a new directory called `Security` and inside, a new class: how about `FormLoginAuthenticator`.

 The only rule about an authenticator is that it needs to extend `AbstractGuardAuthenticator`.
-Well, not totally true - if you're building some sort of login form, you can extend a different class instead: `AbstractFormLoginAuthenticator` - it extends that other class, but is a bit more helpful.
+Well, not totally true - if you're building some sort of login form, you can extend a different class instead: `AbstractFormLoginAuthenticator` - it extends that other class, but fills in some details for us.

 Hit Command+N - or go to the Code->Generate menu - choose "Implement Methods" and select the first three.
 Then, do it again, and choose the other two.
-That was just my way to get these methods in the order I want, even though that doesn't matter.
+That was just my way to get these methods in the order I want, but it doesn't matter.

 ## How Authenticators Work

-Once we're done, Symfony will call our authenticator on *every single request*.
+When we're finished, Symfony will call our authenticator on *every single request*.
 Our job is to:

-1. See if the user has just submitted the login form.
+1. See if the user is submitting the login form, or if this is just some random request for some random page.
 2. Read the username and password from the request.
 3. Load the User object from the database.